 Dr. Dunbar specializes in the treatment of cholesterol disorders, and practices in the Preventive Cardiology Clinic at the Pereleman Center for Advanced Medicine

-Goldberg RB, Bittner VA, Dunbar RL, Fleg JL, Grunberger G, Guyton JR, Leiter LA, McBride R, Robinson JG, Simmons DL, Wysham C, Xu P, Boden WE: Effects of Extended Release Niacin added to Simvastatin/Ezetemibe on Glucose and Insulin values in AIM HIGH American Journal of Medicine 129(7), July 2016 Notes: [Accepted for Publication]
+Goldberg RB, Bittner VA, Dunbar RL, Fleg JL, Grunberger G, Guyton JR, Leiter LA, McBride R, Robinson JG, Simmons DL, Wysham C, Xu P, Boden WE: Effects of Extended Release Niacin added to Simvastatin/Ezetemibe on Glucose and Insulin values in AIM HIGH American Journal of Medicine 129(7), July 2016.

-Digenio A, Dunbar RL, Alexander VJ, Hompesch M, Morrow L, Lee RG, Graham MJ, Hughes SG, Yu R, Singleton W, Baker BF, Bhanot S, Crooke RM: Antisense Mediated Lowering of Plasma Apolipoprotein C‐III by Volanesorsen Improves Dyslipidemia and Insulin Sensitivity in Type 2 Diabetes.
-Journal of Clinical Lipidology 10(3), May 2016 Notes: [Accepted as Oral Presentation to the 2016 National Lipid Association Scientific Sessions, New Orleans, May 19-22]
+Digenio A, Dunbar RL, Alexander VJ, Hompesch M, Morrow L, Lee RG, Graham MJ, Hughes SG, Yu R, Singleton W, Baker BF, Bhanot S, Crooke RM: Antisense Mediated Lowering of Plasma Apolipoprotein C-III by Volanesorsen Improves Dyslipidemia and Insulin Sensitivity in Type 2 Diabetes.
+Journal of Clinical Lipidology 10(3), May 2016 Notes: [Won Second Place in National Abstract Competition and Accepted as Oral Presentation to the 2016 National Lipid Association Scientific Sessions, New Orleans, May 19-22, 2016]

 Goel H, Dunbar RL: Niacin Alternatives for Dyslipidemia: Fool's Gold or Gold Mine?
 Part II: Novel Niacin Mimetics.
 Curr Atheroscler Rep 18(4): 17, April 2016.